bramses/youtube-transcript-obsidian/README.md

 # youtube-transcript-obsidian

-couldn't find an easy way to transcribe a yt video to obsidian, so i made one
+couldn't find an easy way to transcribe a yt video to obsidian, so i made one, see `EXAMPLE.md` for an example result

 # Installation